 Explore the Vietnamese Women’s Museum

-The Vietnamese Women’s Museum has an area of nearly 5,000 square meters and has undergone many renovations and upgrades to create a modern and impressive space.
-The museum consists of 2 main buildings and a restaurant and coffee area.
-The main building is divided into 4 floors, each floor displays artifacts according to different themes.
+The Vietnamese Women’s Museum covers nearly 5,000 square meters and has undergone numerous renovations and upgrades to create a modern, impressive space.
+The museum consists of 2 main buildings, a restaurant, and a coffee area.
+The main building is divided into 4 floors, each displaying artifacts by theme.

 The museum owns a collection of about 40,000 documents and artifacts related to Vietnamese women.
-In addition to permanent exhibitions, the museum also organizes many thematic exhibitions using new approaches to fully reflect the development and changes of contemporary society.
-These projects target many different audiences, especially women and children.
+In addition to permanent exhibitions, the museum organizes many thematic exhibitions that use new approaches to fully reflect the development and changes in contemporary society.
+These projects target a wide range of audiences, especially women and children.

-By exploring Vietnamese Women’s Museum, tourist can admire three main permanent exhibitions: Women in Family; Women in History; and Women’s Fashion as well as other temporary exhibitions.
+By exploring the Vietnamese Women’s Museum, tourists can admire three main permanent exhibitions: Women in Family, Women in History, and Women’s Fashion, as well as other temporary exhibitions.

 First Floor – Souvenir shop imbued with Vietnamese culture and people

-The first floor of the Vietnamese Women’s Museum is like a souvenir shop, where you can find a variety of museum-specific products such as postcards, bookmarks along with many other documents including pictures and books, newspapers and the museum’s successful thematic exhibitions.
+The first floor of the Vietnamese Women’s Museum is like a souvenir shop, where you can find a variety of museum-specific products such as postcards, bookmarks, along with many other documents, including pictures, books, newspapers, and the museum’s successful thematic exhibitions.

-These products are great souvenirs for you to give to friends, relatives or as keepsakes for yourself.
+These products make great souvenirs to give to friends and relatives, or keep for yourself.
 All of these products are very convenient and carefully selected from reliable sources, especially handmade products made by economic development groups for ethnic women and disadvantaged women to perform.

 Second Floor – Life journey of Vietnamese women

-The traditional wedding rituals of Vietnamese ethnic groups in both matriarchal and patriarchal societies are also clearly reproduced through pictures and slideshows for you to comfortably admire.
+The traditional wedding rituals of Vietnamese ethnic groups in both matriarchal and patriarchal societies are also clearly depicted in pictures and slideshows for you to admire.
 Illustrations of ceremonies will include familiar objects such as engagement gifts, wedding outfits, and wedding invitations.
-The exhibition also focuses on everyday items from the past to present, demonstrating the important role of women in the family.
+The exhibition also focuses on everyday items from the past to the present, demonstrating women’s important role in the family.

-Through the west door of the family space, you will enter the exhibition space honoring the mysterious and authentic belief in Worshipping Mothers Goddess, recognized by UNESCO as an intangible cultural heritage that needs to be preserved.
-The three main elements of the exhibition are: Pure – Heart – Beauty.
+Through the west door of the family space, you will enter the exhibition space honoring the mysterious and authentic belief in the Worship of the Mother Goddess, recognized by UNESCO as an intangible cultural heritage that needs to be preserved.
+The three main elements of the exhibition are: Pure, Heart, and Beauty.

 Third Floor – Image of heroic Vietnamese women

-The 3rd floor of the Museum is a space to honor the brave images of Vietnamese women in the resistance wars against French colonialism and American imperialism – women who sacrificed themselves and contributed to the resounding victory, support the country as well as provide a strong rear for the front line.
+The 3rd floor of the Museum is a space to honor the brave images of Vietnamese women in the resistance wars against French colonialism and American imperialism – women who sacrificed themselves and contributed to the resounding victory, supported the country, and provided a strong rear for the front line.

 Here, the museum displays many portraits of Vietnamese Heroic Mothers.
 On the walls, you will see many propaganda posters and pictures about the wars.
 In addition, there is a small corner talking about the image of modern Vietnamese women.

 The exhibition space here not only introduces the roles of generations of women but also covers every aspect of their daily lives during the resistance period.
-The story of their lives, contributions, sacrifices and losses for national independence and national unification is deeply conveyed.
-The image of modern Vietnamese women with the qualities of kindness, strength, bravery and enthusiasm is also shown through short films.
+The story of their lives, contributions, sacrifices, and losses in pursuit of national independence and unification is powerfully conveyed.
+The image of modern Vietnamese women as kind, strong, brave, and enthusiastic is also conveyed through short films.

 Fourth Floor – Colorful women’s fashion space

-The 4th floor of the museum is where you can admire all the traditional costumes of 54 ethnic groups.
-Coming here, you will be very impressed by the beauty of these ethnic women fashion ascetics via the use of jewels, betels and areca nuts, per traditional ritual.
+The 4th floor of the museum is where you can admire traditional costumes from 54 ethnic groups.
+Upon arriving here, you will be very impressed by the beauty of these ethnic women’s fashion aesthetics, featuring jewels, betel, and areca nuts, as per traditional ritual.

-By displaying a corresponding jewelry collection featuring; hairpin’s necklaces, earrings, bracelets, silver belts, and woven accessories you can quickly learn of the joy in which Vietnamese women express their femininity and hundreds of years of family tradition.
+By displaying a corresponding jewelry collection featuring hairpins, necklaces, earrings, bracelets, silver belts, and woven accessories, you can quickly learn of the joy with which Vietnamese women express their femininity and hundreds of years of family tradition.

 In particular, you can identify whether a woman is married or not through the characteristics of her clothing.